mgattozzi/mgattozzi/posts/executable-wasm.md

 }
 ```

+(Like most code, it's built on the shoulders of giants and
+uses [Parity Tech's wasm interpreter](https://github.com/paritytech/wasmi) in order to interpret
+the byte code.)

-The way this works is that it calls the `main` function from a Rust executable after instantiating
+This code works by calling the `main` function from a Rust executable after instantiating
 the module `start` function with `run_start`.
-While hidden in most Rust code it's expecting a value
-of `isize` for `argc` and a `*const *const u8` pointer for `argv`.
-In this case I didn't make any
-assumptions as to what they would be in the interpreter so we just pass in two values of 0 to
+While this detail is hidden in most Rust code, this code is  expecting a value of `isize` for `argc` and a `*const *const u8` pointer for `argv`.
+Here, I didn't make any assumptions as to what they would be in the interpreter, so passing in two values of 0 will
 satisfy the program.
-It will execute the program and get a return value.
-Normally it would just be
+Therefore, we'd be able to execute the program and get a return value.
+For normal Rust programs that execute correctly without errors, our return value would be `0`.

-`0` for rust programs that execute correctly without error.
-You could run this program on a wasm
-file and it would execute it just fine if it had a `main` function which in the case of my testing
-it did because I was using Rust's `wasm32-unknown-uknown` function.
+You can run this program on a wasm file and it would execute it just fine if it had a `main` function which in the case of my testing it did because I was using Rust's `wasm32-unknown-uknown` function.
 The end result is no fun.
-So how
-did I get that value of ten in the tweet above?
-For that we'll need to look at the code used in
+So how did I get that value of ten in the tweet above?
+For that we'll need to look at the code used in wasm-add:
-wasm-add:

 ```rust
 #![feature(start)]